 Your behind will thank you on long trips.

 The first thing you’ll notice about the SmartScoot: it’s quick.
 With three speeds—3 mph, 5 mph, and 7 mph—the scooter is at home in a museum, power walking with your spouse, or zipping through an amusement park to get a cherry place in line.
 To put its top speed in perspective: a jog is typically under 6 mph, so the SmartScoots can scoot along at a near run.
+That said, you'll spend most of your time in the mid-speed gear, as shopping malls and 7 mph don't play nice together.
 When getting started, especially in the top gear, you’ll want to ease on the throttle lest you burn rubber (minus the burn).
 This is why the scooter needs performance disc brakes.
 And its front disc brake provides plenty of stopping power, even in the wet.
 Now, it should be noted that disc brakes in general are prone to alignment issues as mentioned earlier.
 If they start to rub, you can make the adjustments yourself or if you can’t figure it out, drop it off at your local bike shop (not a typical scooter store—they likely would just be baffled).
 The width of the wheels is adjustable, so if it’s being used mainly outside, bump up the width to maximize stability.
 Inside in tight quarters with narrow doorways (like a cruise ship)?
 Go narrow.
 In general, three wheeled devices can be tippy (Ed feels the SmartScoot is a bit tippier than the TravelScoot, perhaps because of its single center post design), and although I never had a problem, you’ll want to be extra careful on rolling curbs and slopes.

 Riding the Tesla of scooters will mean stares.

 With the seat removed, a process that takes seconds, the SmartScoot will tuck into virtually any trunk.
-The heaviest piece weighs 27 lbs, even lighter than the heaviest TravelScoot part (28.6 lbs).
+The heaviest piece weighs 27 lbs.
+In comparison, the heaviest TravelScoot part is 22 lbs (without the seat, battery or front wheel; adding the front wheel brings it to 25 lbs).
 If you own an SUV, you likely can put the scooter in the back just by tilting forward the seat.
 If the handlebars are too high, the quick release lets them fold forward in a blink.
 It should be noted that sometimes the quick release can be finicky and require a few wiggles.
 Mary found the SmartScoot a bit more awkward to load than the TravelScoot (it does weigh five pounds more fully assembled).
 As with most battery-powered scooters, it is perfectly safe to take on an airline, but that comes with an asterisk.
 Airlines often beat the stuffing out of scooters, which get placed last in the cargo hold.
 I discovered this on a short flight to Houston, when the firmly riveted footplates on my SmartScoot got twisted nearly 90 degrees!
 I went back and forth with the airline’s claim department for months until we finally reached a satisfactory conclusion (after a botched repair job to boot).
 One final transport tip from Mary: “To assure that the crew lifts it from proper bar (not the steering column when folded down), I placed a piece of bright yellow tape on the bar which says ‘Lift here.’”

 The SmartScoot tucks into most trunks easily with room for luggage.